EythorE/FUZIX/Kernel/platform/platform-megadrive/README_syscall.md

 udata_shadow contains

-The boot runs okey and programs work when using the mega drives internal ram as a block everything works as expected.
+The boot runs okey.
+Few programs work when using the mega drives internal ram.

-When the extra ram is not used the thrid program that I run fails.
+When the extra ram is not used the third program I run fails.

 There is something of about the memory mapping or the program loading.